OpenCTI-Platform/opencti/docs/docs/index.md

 Welcome to the OpenCTI Documentation space.
 Here you will be able to find all documents, meeting notes and presentations about the platform.

+!!! tip "Release notes"

-**Thanks also to take a look at the [releases notes](https://github.com/OpenCTI-Platform/opencti/releases) for important information about release and deployment**
+    Please, be sure to also take a look at the [OpenCTI releases notes](https://github.com/OpenCTI-Platform/opencti/releases), they may contain important information about releases and deployments.

-!!! tip "Need more help?"

-    We are doing our best to keep this documentation complete, accurate and up to date.

-    If you still have questions or you find something which is not sufficiently explained, join the [Filigran Community on Slack](https://community.filigran.io).

 ## Introduction